GatoGraphQL/GatoGraphQL/README.md

 The architecture establishes the following foundations:

-1. Everything is a module (or component)
+1. Everything is a module (also called component)
 2. The module is its own API
 3. The API and the application use the same code